Exiv2/exiv2/exiv2.md

 - Reading other TIFF-like RAW image formats, which are not listed in the table, may also work.

-- Some image formats allow an extra interal type of metadata.
+- Some image formats allow an extra internal type of metadata.
 Only partial support exists for the RAF format.

 - Support for BMFF types such as AVIF, CR3, HEIF and HEIC is a build